 - complete blood count (CBC)

 - arterial blood gas

-- CT scan of chest area
+- computed tomography (CT) scan of your chest area

 - blood culture